 Some of the other files seem less useful to me.
 The Lowercase Activity Cards file repeats the workbook pages showing words to the songs and formation of each letter but in a slightly larger format.
 Another file has lowercase letter wall cards that can be printed and displayed.
 A poster shows the five groups of lowercase letters.

-The Uppercase Handwriting Practice Workbook is used to teach uppercase letters rather than videos and songs.
+The Uppercase handwriting practice workbook is used to teach uppercase letters rather than videos and songs.
 Cartoon illustrations are used to support instruction instead.
 For example, a cartoon of otters seated at a restaurant table ordering olives is the illustration as students copy the sentence “Otters order olives.”
 This workbook stresses the starting place for forming each letter as well as the directions to follow for the rest of the letter’s formation.
-The Uppercase Workbook has significantly more writing practice than the Lowercase Workbook since it presents individual lessons with worksheets for each letter and includes practice writing words and sentences.
+The Uppercase workbook has significantly more writing practice than the Lowercase workbook since it presents individual lessons with worksheets for each letter and includes practice writing words and sentences.
 There is no suggested schedule for this workbook, but it seems to me that one or two days per lesson should be appropriate.
-Similar methods of presentation are used in a separate Number Worksheets file to teach the formation of numbers zero through nine.
+Similar methods of presentation are used in a separate Numbers Worksheets file to teach the formation of numbers zero through nine.

 Artwork throughout all of these resources is very attractive and professional.
 Most files are in full-color, so you will need access to a color printer for the best results.

-What I couldn’t find was a central place that explained which files were essential and how I might use some of the files that seem repetitive.
+A clickable catalog explains all of the Handwriting Heroes resources--which they consider essential and which are supplemental.
 It seems to me that you can save money by picking and choosing files.
 Here’s my recommendation.
 The workbooks for lowercase and uppercase letters, the number worksheets, and either the free online videos for teaching lowercase letters or the inexpensive iPad app seem the most critical components.
 If you are already confident about teaching about posture, how a student should align paper on their table or desk, and how to hold a pencil, you can skip the “Get Ready to Write” document.
-It should be easy enough to come up with methods of practice, but if you want help, add the Lowercase Letter Cards file.
+It should be easy enough to come up with methods of practice, but if you want help, add Print Practice.

 Many handwriting programs for homeschoolers have shifted toward copywork and have diminished the amount of instruction on letter formation.
-Handwriting Heroes shifts the opposite direction, doing an excellent job of teaching proper letter formation up front so that children don’t struggle with the mechanics, then they leave it largely up to us to find copywork or other methods for developing greater fluency.
+Handwriting Heroes shifts the opposite direction, doing an excellent job of teaching proper letter formation up front so that children don’t struggle with the mechanics, then they offer other resources for developing greater fluency.